 Easy Low Carb Keto Oatmeal

-If you love a bit of variety in your oatmeal game, you’ll love this oatmeal recipe.
+If you love variety in your oatmeal game, you’ll love this oatmeal recipe.

-The base comprises seeds such as chia seeds, flaxseed, and hemp seeds because they can mimic the taste and texture of real oatmeal.
+The base comprises chia seeds, flaxseed, and hemp seeds because they can mimic the taste and texture of real oatmeal.

 For this easy low-carb keto oatmeal, you can pick from different options for flavors such as cinnamon roll, cream, and strawberries.